ComputationalBiomedicineGroup/NovumRNA/README.md

 NovumRNA is designed to run on a Linux based system.

-NovumRNA is implemented as nextflow dsl2 pipeline which runs based on singularity containers, so you need nextflow and singularity already installed on your system.
+NovumRNA is implemented as nextflow dsl2 pipeline which runs based on singularity containers, nextflow and singularity need to be already installed on your system.

 NovumRNA was tested with nextflow version 23.04.2.5870 and singularity version 3.8.7-1.el7.
 If you have older versions installed, consider updating them.